fmauffrey/NanoPlasm/README.md

 ### Future features
 - Module for discarding reads when in excess.
 Samples with reads in excess (very high coverage) can lead to errors during Flye assembly.
+- Merge functions for combining different analysis folders.

+### Tips
+- The pipeline might crash because a sample assembly failed.
+This can be due to a very coverage for this sample leading Flye to fail disjointing assembly.
+To avoid this error, you can use the --asm-coverage and --genome-size options in Flye to limit the coverage in your assemblies.
+Add these options in the config.yaml file of the run.
+- I need to analyse groups of sample with different parameters but I want to compare them all together ultimately.
+Run the analyses in different folders with appropriate parameters for each analysis and, once all analyses are completed, merge all folders using the merge function.